tsykoduk/greg.nokes.name/_posts/2007-04-03-scan-and-copy.md

 categories:
   - Computers! and Code!
 ---
-<p>One of the ways I am able to exercise my Ruby skills is in the day to day network admin tasks.
+One of the ways I am able to exercise my Ruby skills is in the day to day network admin tasks.
 For example, I had to come up with a method of saving all of a users 'important' documents off of their desktop computer in preparation for a wipe and re-image.
 Not only that, but it's a good idea.
-So I wrote 'scan and copy'</p>
+So I wrote 'scan and copy'

             <!--more-->